trastanechora/learn-javascript/3. Running JavaScript Program/README.md

 # What we gonna learn in this section?
 In this section we will learn about
-1. Variable
-2. Data Types
+1. Variable & Data Types
-3. Arithmetic Operations
+2. Arithmetic Operations
-4. Branching conditions
+3. Branching conditions
-5. Looping
+4. Looping
-6. Function
+5. Function